How to Document

 To see all available options use make help.

-How to include markdown files
+How to include new files

 In order to add Markdown files to the documentation overall, it has to be included in toctree structure the file index.md.